unig3d/unig3d.github.io/scripts/readme.md

 # 0-1.Mesh

 Below is a script that can be run within Blender to render a 3D model as an 'obj' format mesh.
+Go to `0_mesh-obj` folder.
 Example usage: `blender -b -P glb2obj.py input_path`

 Then, use the following script to convert the obj format to sdf format.
-Copy `isosurface` folder from https://github.com/yccyenchicheng/SDFusion/tree/master/preprocess/isosurface.
+Copy `isosurface` folder from https://github.com/yccyenchicheng/SDFusion/tree/master/preprocess/isosurface to `1_mesh-sdf` folder.
 Example usage: `python obj2sdf.py --model obj_path --reduce 4 --save_path sdf_path`

 `obj_path` is the path to the input obj formated mesh.  'reduce'  refers to the downsampling ratio, where the mesh is first generated at a resolution of 256, and then downsampled by a factor of 4 to obtain a mesh with a resolution of 64. `save_path` is the path to the output sdf formated mesh.

 # 2.Image

 Script to run within Blender to render a 3D model as RGBAD images.
+Go to `2_img` folder.
 Example usage:  `blender -b -P glb2rgbd.py input_path output_dir`

 Pass `--camera_pose z-circular-elevated` for the rendering used to rendering the images with z-circular camera pose.
 Pass `--camera_pose random` for the rendering used to rendering the images with random camera pose.